 My then-wife gasped loudly when Phoebe actually ate meat in one scene, and you can hear her gasp in the background when watching that episode.

-It was late at night and dark when we left the studio.
-It think we had been at the Friends stage for 8 hours and had used another 2 hours prior to that for arrival / waiting / seating etc.
+It was night and dark (maybe 8:30pm on an October night) when we left the studio.
+It think we had been at the Friends stage for 6-7 hours and had used another 2 hours prior to that for arrival / waiting / seating etc.